KubeRocketCI/docs/docs/user-guide/code-review-pipeline.md

 # Code Review Pipeline

-This section provides details on the Code Review pipeline of the EDP CI/CD framework.
+This section provides details on the Code Review pipeline of the KubeRocketCI CI/CD framework.
 Explore below the pipeline purpose, stages and possible actions to perform.

 ## Code Review Pipeline Purpose